SergeyBel/AES/README.md

 # Padding
-This library do not provide any padding because padding is not part of AES standard.
+This library does not provide any padding because padding is not part of AES standard.
 Plaintext and ciphertext length in bytes must be divisible by 16.
 If length doesn't satisfy this condition exception will be thrown

 # Links